cjdduarte/MemoryMosaic/README.md

 ### Main benefits

 - **Panoramic View:** See your entire collection or specific deck at once
-- **Visual Tracking:** Immediately see the distribution of different card statuses
+- **Visual Tracking:** Immediately see the distribution of different card states
 - **Natural Integration:** Automatically appears in the deck browser and overview screen
 - **Automatic Updates:** Updates when you navigate or sync with AnkiWeb